Nausea and Vomiting in the ED: There’s Something Fishy Going On, guest post by Ruben Santiago, PharmD, BCPS, BCCCP

 Ciguatera was something I never heard in my practice prior to moving to Miami (admittedly, I never used mannitol other than for managing increased ICPs).
 Ciguatera fish poisoning (CFP) is the most common worldwide fish poisoning.
 Annually, anywhere from 10,000 to 500,000 cases are reported; however, the true incidence is difficult to determine due to underreporting (1-3).
 It is the most common fish-related foodborne illness reported in the United States.
 CFP arises from ingesting fish containing ciguatoxin (CTX) and is not prevented by any storage, handling, or cooking method.

 Microscopic algae, known as dinoflagellates from the Gambierdiscus spp., produce ciguatoxins (CTX), a class of tasteless, heat-stable, polycyclic toxins.
 These dinoflagellates grow on seaweed, living and dead coral, and other substrates in shallow tropical and subtropical waters (3).
 They are ingested by herbivorous reef fish, which in turn are consumed by larger carnivorous fish, with the latter serving as the primary source of human illness.
 CTXs are lipid-soluble and bioaccumulate through the food chain, having larger concentrations in larger carnivorous fish in tropical, pelagic (open) waters (these fish are more likely to cause toxicity in humans; however, ingestion of any reef fish may cause harm).
-There are case reports of passage of CFP as a result of human-to-human transmission through sexual intercourse and from nursing mother to infant and pregnant mother to fetus.
+There are case reports of the passage of CFP as a result of human-to-human transmission through sexual intercourse and from nursing mother to infant and pregnant mother to fetus.

 Examples of Fish Containing Ciguatoxin